About Update Value On Another Sheet

 To reverse the action "Goods issue", you can click on the action button "Reverse Goods issue".
-The reverse action will be executed and the value in date & time field will be cleared.
+The reverse action will be executed and the value in the date & time field will be cleared.

 (You will have this action button only if you have checked the box Create reverse action button while setting your update records action.)

-If your action button was created before 2017/06/01, you may need to refer to this section for information regarding using reverse action button.
+If your action button was created before 2017/06/01, you may need to refer to this section for information regarding using the reverse action button.

 Note: The "Reverse action button" that reverses the action for the update value on another sheet button has been updated on June 2017.

 If your update value on another sheet action button was created or edited before June 2017, to reverse the action, please clear the value in the system-generated date & time field first, then click on the "Reverse action button".

 The following outlines the update of the "reverse action button".